Description

 Tried: Open wave.wav in a hex editor and search for the ASCII string 'picoCTF' directly in the file bytes.

-The flag is not stored as a raw ASCII string anywhere in the file.
-It is encoded as quantized amplitude levels across thousands of samples.
-A hex editor scan finds nothing resembling the flag, because each character of the flag is spread across multiple samples as a level rank, not written literally.
+The flag is nowhere in the file as raw ASCII.
+It lives as quantized amplitude levels spread across thousands of samples, so a hex editor finds nothing: each character is carried by several samples as a level rank, never written literally.

 Tried: Use steghide or zsteg to extract hidden data from the WAV file.

-steghide and zsteg target LSB (least-significant-bit) steganography embedded in image or audio sample bits.
-This challenge does not hide data in the LSBs - it encodes data in the most-significant portion of each sample value as one of 16 discrete amplitude levels.
-Neither tool knows to look for a rank-based encoding scheme, so both report no data found.
+steghide and zsteg look for least-significant-bit steganography in image or audio samples.
+Nothing here hides in the LSBs; the data sits in the most significant part of each sample, as one of 16 discrete amplitude levels.
+Neither tool knows to look for a rank-based scheme, so both report nothing.

 Learn more